7ninjas/scss-mixins/docs/typography.md

 ## Mixin link-variant

 ### Description
-_Mixin styling color to given one, setting cursor type to pointer and setting adequate values ​​for hover and focus actions<br />
+_Mixin styling color to given one, setting cursor type to pointer and setting adequate values ​​for hover and focus actions.<br />
 Mainly used for consistent links styling._

 ### Parameters